myfonj/logo.css/README.md

 #### Light

 The light colorway of the logo.
 It uses white `#FFFFFF` as background color and black `#000000` as font color.
-This logo should only be used on dark background sto ensure accessibility.
+This logo should only be used on dark background to ensure accessibility.

 ### Background